qianyunfan/Obsidian-Vault/output/practical tricks of life.md

-1.dont put your phone next to your bed.use other equipment without
+1.dont put your phone next to your bed.use other primitive equipment  to